 The Weber bamboo grill brush is an excellent and inexpensive option and would make a good seasonal replacement.
 I just wish it had an angled head, so it would be a bit easier to use in round or kettle-style grills.

-Best Grill Brush Buyer’s Guide
+How We Chose the Best Grill Brush

 While brushes are not terribly exciting to shop for, they are a necessity.
 Unlike other cleaning tools, such as a vacuum ash collector, there aren’t many ways to clean your grill grates other than using a grill brush or scraper.